ridash2005/Bit-Serial_Neural_Computation_Engine/README.md

 >relu_activation.sv module describes just like a relu activation layer in a neural network how such thing can be implemented in hardware fpgas.The output from the mac_engine is passed on to the relu_activation layer.

 ## all the files and architecture details will be added soon
+## We will come up with more details and modifications soon!
 # Stay Tuned !!